arjunsoin/cryptflow-chexpert/DICOM2JPG/convert/README.md

 # dicom2jpg

-dicom2jpg is a Python converter to generate CrypTFlow secure inference-ready X-ray image input directory.
-Using the DICOM to JPG converter for CrypTFlow secure inference is simple!
+dicom2jpg is a Python converter that can be used to generate a CrypTFlow secure inference-ready X-ray image input directory.
+Using the DICOM to JPG converter for CrypTFlow secure inference is very simple!

 ## Usage